mjosaarinen/avr-aes256enc/README.md

 # Running on Arduino

 The flashing code is incorporated into Makefile.
-You need to install (just `apt install` on Debian/Ubuntu) `arduino` and `avrdude` packages.
+You need to install (just `apt install` on Debian/Ubuntu) at least `avr-gcc` and `avrdude` packages.

 Plug Arduino into a USB port and do a `make flash`.
 Now the thing will compile code, flash it, and dump output via UART with stty magic to your standard output.
 Most relevant settings are in `Makefile` -- you should edit that first if something fails.
-The default settings with my stock Arduino Uno (R3) with Ubuntu 16.04.
+The default settings work with my stock Arduino Uno (R3) with Ubuntu 16.04.

 ```
 $ make flash